SymfonyId/symfony-docs-id/book/security.rst

 .. tip::

-    You can also match a request against other details of the request (e.g. host, method).
+    You can also match a request against other details of the request (e.g. host).
     For more information and examples read :doc:`/cookbook/security/firewall_restriction`.

 .. image:: /images/book/security_anonymous_user_access.png
    :align: center